Birmingham Public Schools uses a variety of tests to measure student progress and to monitor growth in each subject.

 In 2015, the Michigan Student Test of Educational Progress (M-STEP) replaced the long-standing Michigan Educational Assessment Program tests (MEAP tests) and included online testing at grades 3-8 and 11.
 The M-STEP measures a higher set of academic standards and uses new question types that better reflect real world skills, like critical thinking and problem solving.
 As a result of these differences, M-STEP and MEAP scores are not comparable.

 M-STEP tests were designed around the current Michigan State Standards, including the Common Core State Standards for English Language Arts and Mathematics, as well as the grade level content expectations for science and social studies.
-Students were assessed in the Spring of 2018 in the following Content areas:
+Students were assessed in the Spring in the following Content areas:

 Grades 3-8 English Language Arts and Math